-Iron Age Stone jars in Laos form an astonishing contrast with the bomb craters left behind by war.
-During the Vietnam war, 2 million metric tons of bombs were dropped on Laos.
+Thousands of iron age stone jars in Laos form an astonishing contrast with thousands of bomb craters left behind by war.
+During the Vietnam war, two million metric tons of bombs were dropped on Laos.
 Laos was never at war, it simply was collateral damage, prefiguring the wars of the last 30 years.

 The rangers told me they would come and drink at this water hole.
 Only great bulls, their own bush rules.
 I created my TimeShrine with the bones of elephants killed by poachers and with confiscated poisoned arrows and spears, more silent than an AK47 and a lot more painful.
 I sat there from dawn to dusk, mesmerised by their telepathic dance.
 Suddenly they swapped water holes as if on cue.
 It was so absolutely perfect I almost missed my shot.